hepplerj/Dissertation/ch5.dissertation.Heppler.md

 that the only explanation lay with the chemical leak.
-Families in Los Paseos, Lorraine Ross insisted, felt "like human guinea pigs whose health is being tested by the 'high-tech' companies doing business in our valley."^[“We Demand Safe Water,” SVTC mailer, n.d., Folder 4, Box 10, SVTC records, SJSU.]
+Families in Los Paseos, Lorraine Ross insisted, felt "like human guinea pigs whose health is being tested by the 'high-tech' companies doing business in our valley."^["We Demand Safe Water," SVTC mailer, n.d., Folder 4, Box 10, SVTC records, SJSU.]

 Under pressure by neighborhood activists, media interest, and political